aabdelghani/boschTestBench/README.md

 The complete Doxygen-generated documentation for this project can be found at [BoschTestBench Documentation](https://aabdelghani.github.io/boschTestBench/).
 This documentation provides detailed insights into the structure and functionality of the code, making it easier for developers to understand and contribute to the project.

+## Automated Documentation

+project uses GitHub Actions to automate the generation of Doxygen documentation.
+Whenever changes are pushed to the `main` branch, the documentation is automatically updated and deployed to the `gh-pages` branch.
+This ensures that our documentation is always current and can be easily accessed through our GitHub Pages site.